Ttimofeyka/Rave/specifications/intro.md

 # Introduction

-It contains all the information about Rave.
+It contains specifications of Rave.

 ## Lexical